bayazidhassan/Admin-Dashboard-Backend/README.md

 | Attribute | Complete |
 | Product | Complete |

 > This repository covers the backend only.
-The frontend is maintained in a separate repository: `<FILL IN — frontend repo URL>`
+The frontend is maintained in a separate repository: [Admin-Dashboard-Frontend](https://github.com/bayazidhassan/Admin-Dashboard-Frontend) — live at [admindashboardbd.netlify.app](https://admindashboardbd.netlify.app)

 ---